 With groups – book a picnic site at Whareroa Beach or at Paekakariki (for a small fee).
 Space is available there for organised activities.

-Named for its link with the historic Rimutaka railway line between Wellington and the Wairarapa, Tunnel Gully features the 221m long Mangaroa Tunnel, built between 1875 and 1877.
-The tunnel’s working life ended in 1955 when the new Rimutaka Tunnel was opened.
+Named for its link with the historic Remutaka railway line between Wellington and the Wairarapa, Tunnel Gully features the 221m long Mangaroa Tunnel, built between 1875 and 1877.
+The tunnel’s working life ended in 1955 when the new Remutaka Tunnel was opened.
 Toilets at the lower car park are wheelchair accessible.
 Open grassy areas are ideal for picnics.
 Young children enjoy paddling in the small swimming hole near the lower picnic area.

 Easy – picnic areas are adjacent to the lower and upper car parks.